Ingvarsvensen/jk-public-gh/README.md

 # jk-public-gh

-Simple Docker image for testing a freestyle jenkins job
+A simple Docker image for testing a freestyle Jenkins job